 When you specify a DNS server or list of DNS servers manually, Recovery Manager for Active Directory first tries to assign the specified DNS server(s) to the domain controller.
 If the specified DNS server does not function properly or is inaccessible, Recovery Manager for Active Directory automatically selects DNS servers (primary and alternate) that were set on this domain controller before the recovery.
-If this action is also unsuccessful, Recovery Manager for Active Directory selects DNS servers from a list of all DNS servers that are in use in the forest.
+If this action is also unsuccessful, Recovery Manager for Active Directory selects DNS servers that are in use in the forest.